-On June 29, 2016, petitioner filed a petition for Vaccine Compensation in the National Vaccine Injury Compensation Program ["the Program"], alleging that an influenza vaccination caused her to develop complaints of right lower quadrant abdominal pain radiating into her lower back, thoracic and cervical regions.
-The information in the record, however, does not show
+On September 6, 2013, Bobbie Windhorst ["Ms. Windhorst" or "petitioner"] filed a petition for Vaccine Compensation in the National Vaccine Injury Compensation Program ["the Program"],2 alleging that an influenza vaccination caused her to develop Chronic Inflammatory Demyelinating Polyneuropathy ("CIDP").
+Following an onset hearing on February 23, 2016, the

 1 Because this unpublished decision contains a reasoned explanation for the action in this case, I intend to post this decision on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002, Pub.
 L. No. 107-347, § 205, 116 Stat.
 2899, 2913 (codified as amended at 44 U.S.C. § 3501 note (2006)).
 In accordance with Vaccine Rule 18(b), petitioner have 14 days to identify and move to delete medical or other information, that satisfies the criteria in § 300aa-12(d)(4)(B).
 Further, consistent with the rule requirement, a motion for redaction must include a proposed redacted decision.
-If, upon review, I agree that the identified material fits within the requirements of that provision, I will delete such material from public access.
+If, upon review, I agree that the identified material fits within the requirements of that provision, I will delete such material from public undersigned found that petitioner did not begin to experience symptoms of CIDP until January of 2011, but more likely in May or June of 2011.
+See Order and Ruling on Facts Regarding Onset, ECF No. 56.
+Petitioner was ordered to provide a copy of the fact ruling to each of her expert witnesses, for expert reports based on those facts.
+As set forth in petitioner's moving papers, petitioner's experts were no longer able to opine on her behalf.
+On March 27, 2017, petitioner filed a "Motion for Dismissal Decision" requesting that her case be dismissed.
+ECF No. 65.